CumulusNetworks/docs/content/cumulus-linux/Installation-Management/Adding-and-Updating-Packages.md

 cumulus@switch:~$ dpkg -l | grep <name of package>
 ```

 - If the package is installed already, you can update the package from the Cumulus Linux repository as part of the package upgrade process, which upgrades all packages on the system.
-See [Upgrade Packages](#upgrade-packages) above.
+See {{<link url="#upgrade-packages" text="Upgrade Packages">}} above.
 - If the package is *not* already installed, add it by running `sudo -E apt-get install <name of package>`.
 This retrieves the package from the Cumulus Linux repository and installs it on your system together with any other packages on which this package might depend.
 The following example adds the `tcpreplay` package to the system:

 ```